lupyuen/zig-bl602-nuttx/README.md

 # Convert LoRaWAN App to Zig

-TODO: Convert the LoRaWAN App from C to Zig, to show that we can build Complex IoT Apps in Zig
+Finally we convert the LoRaWAN App from C to Zig, to show that we can build Complex IoT Apps in Zig.

 Here's the partially converted Zig App: [lorawan_test_main.zig](lorawan_test_main.zig)